 "My lifestyle determines my deathstyle"

-Because sure as night follows day, the quality of your lifestyle, and particularly what - and when - you eat, fuel and build your body with, is absolutely going to determine how well you live, perform and ultimately, how well you die.
+Because sure as night follows day, the quality of your lifestyle, and particularly what you eat, fuel and build your body with, will absolutely help determine how well you live, perform and ultimately, how well you die.

 Junk food - surprisingly honest

-We all know junk foods, processed foods and other nutritionally bankrupt crap are a fast track to a shorter life so we’re not here to bang on about that.
+We all know junk food's a fast track to a shorter life so we’re not here to bang on about that.

 Ordinary sports nutrition - rather less so

-But sports nutrition sells a much higher standard, to a far more discerning and educated audience.
+But the world of sports nutrition must be held to a higher standard, for a more discerning and educated audience.
 It sells health, vitality, power, performance, grace and beauty.

 Metallica, nutritional experts